-- 1. Meta Platforms, Inc., Facebook Holdings, LLC, Facebook Operations, LLC, Meta Payments Inc., Meta Platform Technologies, LLC, Instagram, LLC, Siculus, Inc., Snap Inc., TikTok Inc., ByteDance Inc., Alphabet Inc., Google LLC, XXVI Holdings Inc., and YouTube, LLC (collectively, "Defendants") design, market, promote, and operate social media platforms.
+- 1. Meta Platforms, Inc., Facebook Holdings, LLC, Facebook Operations, LLC, Meta Payments Inc., Meta Platforms Technologies LLC, Instagram, LLC, Siculus, Inc., Snap Inc., TikTok Inc., ByteDance Inc., Alphabet Inc., Google LLC, XXVI Holdings Inc., and YouTube, LLC (collectively, "Defendants") design, market, promote, and operate social media platforms.
 Over the past decade, each has grown their respective platforms exponentially, from millions to billions of users.
 And Defendants have grown not just their user bases, but the frequency with which users use their platforms and the time each user spends on their platforms.
 Defendants' growth is a product of choices they made to design and operate their platforms in ways that exploit the psychology and neurophysiology of their users into spending more and more time on their platforms.
 These techniques are both particularly effective and harmful to the youth audience Defendants have intentionally cultivated, creating a mental health crisis among America's youth. - 2.
 Defendants have done so for profit.
 Their business models are based on advertisements.
 The more time users spend on their platforms, the more ads Defendants can sell. - 3.
-Youths are central to Defendants' business models.
-Youths are more likely to have a phone, to use social media, and to have downtime to spend on Defendants' social media platforms.
+Youth are central to Defendants' business models.
+Youth are more likely to have a phone, to use social media, and to have downtime to spend on Defendants' social media platforms.
 Plus, youth influence the behavior of their parents and younger siblings.
 As one Defendant put it, "los[ing] the teen foothold in the U.S.[,]" would mean "los[ing] the pipeline" for growth.1 - 4.
-Defendants have maximized the time users-particularly youth-spend on their platforms by purposely designing, refining, and operating them to exploit the neurophysiology of the brain's reward systems to keep users coming back, coming back frequently, and staying on the respective platforms for as long as possible.
+Defendants have maximized the time users-particularly youth-spend on their platforms by purposely designing, refining, and operating them to exploit the neurophysiology of the brain's reward systems to keep users coming back, coming back frequently, and staying on the respective platforms for as long as possible. - 5.
+Youth are particularly susceptible to Defendants' manipulative conduct because their brains are not fully developed, and they consequently lack the same emotional maturity, impulse control, and psychological resiliency as other more mature users.